Silvio Leonard: Career

 In 1977, Leonard was at the peak of his powers.
 He became the second athlete to run the 100 metres in less than 10 seconds with electronic timing, running in 9.98 s on August 11 in Guadalajara (the first was 1968 Olympic champion Jim Hines), nowadays Leonard stands as the only Spanish-speaking 10-second barrier athlete.
 Leonard also had good speed endurance which he proved when he was the fastest in the world that year in the 200 metres with a time of 20.08 s.
 At the inaugural Athletics World Cup that year, Leonard won bronze in both the 100 and 200 metres whilst representing the Americas.
-On 13 September he set a low-altitude world best time for the 100 m at 10.03 s.
+On 13 September he equaled the low-altitude world best time for the 100 m of 10.03 s originally set by Jim Hines at the 1968 AAU National Championships commonly known as the "Night of Speed".
 He also won the 1977 100-metre Gold at the World Student Games.

 In 1978 he successfully defended his double Golds in the 100/200 metres at the Central American and Caribbean Games.
 He also set a personal best and world's fastest time at the 200 metres of 20.06 s on 19 June in Warsaw.

 In 1979, at the second Athletics World Cup he won the 200 metres and was runner-up in the 100 metres.
 He was also Cuban champion and won the Soviet 100 metres championship that year.

 At the 1980 Summer Olympics Leonard won a silver medal in 100 metres, finishing behind Allan Wells of Great Britain.
 He then went on to finish 4th in the Olympic 200 metres final in a time of 20.30, narrowly missing out on another medal.

-Leonard was never a factor at world level after the 1980 season and disappointingly there has been no legacy of world-class Cuban sprinters to follow him and his 100 and 200 metres bests are still Cuban records.
+Leonard was never a factor at world level after the 1980 season; there has been no legacy of world-class Cuban sprinters to follow him and his 100 and 200 metres bests are still Cuban records.

 He retired in 1985 and is reportedly now a track coach.